-Do the algorithms only predict how we respond to questionnaires, or do they agree with other ways of measuring personality, too?
+Question 1: Do the algorithms just predict how we respond to questionnaires, or do they agree with other ways of measuring personality, too?

-Psychologists measure personality traits because they are excellent predictors of other important outcomes (8), like relationship styles, health behaviors, career preferences, etc. So, an algorithm’s personality assessment should also help us make better predictions about other things, too.
+Psychologists care about personality traits because they are excellent predictors of other important everyday outcomes and behaviors (8), like relationship styles, health behaviors, career preferences, etc. So, an algorithmic assessment should also help predict those things, too.
 For example, if an algorithm predicts that a user is high in extraversion, we should expect that this person will also exhibit other features of extraversion, like having a larger circle of friends.

 Our personalities traits tend to be very stable from year to year (9), but our language seems to evolve constantly, especially in social media.
 Think about your own Facebook statuses: are you talking about the same things now as you were six months ago?
 How about a year ago?
 A concern with language-based algorithms is that they might be overly sensitive to small, unimportant changes in our word usage.
 If an algorithmic assessment is valid, it should give consistent results for the same person over time.